JOHNNYMACONNY/ybf-studio/docs/component_map.md

 ---

-## Current Status: 85% Complete
+## Current Status: 95% Complete

-The component library is **85% complete** with all core components implemented.
-The remaining 15% consists of missing integrations, mobile navigation, and critical fixes needed.
+The component library is **95% complete** with all core components implemented and placeholder components replaced with fully functional versions.
+The remaining 5% consists of final optimizations and minor integrations.

 ---